If you can’t join them, beat them.

 - desktop and mobile versions

-You can share and co-author files, create invite-only channels, schedule meetings, make calls, manage workflows and support tickets, hold conferences, plan projects, stream videos, monitor social media and more, all from the convenience of a single window.
+You can share and co-author files, create invite-only channels, schedule meetings and make phone calls.
+Meanwhile, you can manage workflows and support tickets, hold conferences, plan projects, stream videos and monitor social media.
+Best of all, you can do it from the convenience of a single window.

 What are the leading collaboration apps on the market?

 Other players in this “battle for teamwork in the cloud” include Flock, Hangout Chats, Trillian, Workplace by Facebook, Discord, Glip and Yahoo Together, but Slack and Teams are easily the market leaders.
 Despite coming into the game later than Slack, Teams is already preferred by the U.S. government and enterprise organizations, including at least 87 of the Fortune 100 businesses.
 Meanwhile, Slack seems geared more towards individuals and smaller organizations, and it tends to be favored by creatives.

 In the modern office, collaboration apps are increasingly becoming indispensable.
 But which one should you choose?
 The business chat app market continues to expand as more organizations realize their value.
 However, adoption remains lowest among small businesses at only 58 percent, according to a recent Spiceworks survey.